-The book is filled with gorgeous illustrations by Ryo Takemasa, pictures by the author, and beautifully designed Japanese proverbs, which makes it one of the most aesthetically pleasing books I’ve ever owned.
+The book is filled with gorgeous illustrations by Ryo Takemasa, pictures by the author, and beautifully designed Japanese proverbs, making it one of the most aesthetically pleasing books I’ve ever owned.

 by Derek Sivers

 “A philosophy of getting your work to the world by being creative, considerate, resourceful, and connected.”

-Just like all other Derek’s books, this a very short, highly digestible, and immediately actionable read.
+Like all other Derek’s books, this is very short, highly digestible, and immediately actionable read.

 Even though it’s written with musicians in mind, the advice and lessons are highly relevant and applicable for pretty much anyone.